 Very clever - "may cause drowsiness"

-Now I have this somewhere and I have a feeling I never even opened even, having exhausted my interest in the record with the cassette advance.
+Now I have this somewhere and I have a feeling I never even opened it, having exhausted my interest in the record with the cassette advance.
 Perhaps it's valuable?
 It's probably a bit bashed about in transit, over the years, though.

 Ed mentions Flipper's play on the generic, off-brand product lines in supermarkets, which was then - he says - ripped off by PiL (if true, perhaps fair enough given Flipper's debts to PiL)